James Weldon Johnson: Film

 At least one of Mr. Johnson's works was credited as leading to a movie.
 Go Down, Death! was a Harlemwood Studios production, directed by Spencer Williams.
 In the film credits, it states, "Alfred N. Sack Reverently Presents...." (the film), with hymns playing in the background.
 The film opens:

 "Forward: This Story of Love and Simple Faith and Triumph of Good Over Evil was inspired by the Poem "GO DOWN, DEATH!" from the Pen of the Celebrated Negro Author James Weldon Johnson, Now of Sainted Memory."

 The film featured an all African-American cast, including Myra D. Hemings, Samuel H. James, Eddie L. Houston, Spencer Williams and Amos Droughan, among others.
 It also included a dancing and band sequence, depicting a fun-looking, middle-class oriented club with drinks and gambling, as its opening backdrop.

-Death and funeral
+Personal life and death

+In 1910, Johnson married Grace Nail, whom he had met in New York City several years earlier while he was working as a songwriter.
+A cultured, well-educated New Yorker, Grace Nail Johnson later collaborated with her husband on a screenwriting project.

 Johnson died in 1938 while vacationing in Wiscasset, Maine, when the car his wife was driving was hit by a train.
 His funeral in Harlem was attended by more than 1,000 people.
 Johnson's ashes are interred at Green-Wood Cemetery in Brooklyn, New York.